agarnung/agarnung.github.io/_posts/2025-05-01-filtering-1d.md

 ## Hampel Variant Filter

 Optimized Hampel version approximating MAD using secondary median filter.
+See [the official paper](https://www.mdpi.com/1424-8220/25/11/3319) for this filter.

 **Decision Equation**:
 $$